Arnob-B/JU_IT_27_labs/JAVA/Assignments/Readme.md

 student for a particular subject.
 This class should have a method for adding the marks and roll no of a student.
 Implement a class “MarkSheet”.
 A mark sheet contains marks of all subjects for a particular student.
 This class should have a method to add name of a student and marks in each subject.
 Write a main() function to create three “Student” objects, Five “Tabulationsheet” objects for Five subjects and three “Marksheet” object for three students.
 Print the mark sheets.
+> how will Marksheet class know the marks of the students

 13. Create a base class “Automobile”.
 An Automobile contains data members ‘make’, ‘type’, ‘maxSpeed’, ‘price’, ‘mileage’, ‘registrationNumber’ etc. with their reader/writer methods.
 Now create two sub-classes “Track” and “Car”.
 Track has data members ‘capacity’, ‘hoodType’, ‘noOfWheels’ etc. Car has data members ‘noOfDoors’, ‘seatingCapacity’ and their reader/writer methods.
-Create a main() function to demonstrate this.
+Create a main() function to demonstrate this.[sol](./assingment1/Sol13.java)

 14. Implement the classes for the following inheritance hierarchies.
 Create an interface “Shape” that contains methods ‘area’, ‘draw’, ‘rotate’, ‘move’ etc. Now create two classes “Circle” and “Rectangle” that implement this ‘Shape’ interface and implement the methods ‘area’, ‘move’, etc. Write a main() function to create two “Circle” and three “Rectangle”, then move them.
 Print the details of circles and rectangles before after moving them.
+> implementation of rotation is not done

 15. Imagine a toll booth and a bridge.
 Cars passing by the booth are expected to pay an amount of Rs.
 50/- as toll tax.
 Mostly they do but sometimes a car goes by without paying.
 The toll booth keeps